mobilex1122/TS-Game-Vite/README.md

 - [ ] Render Distance (Don't render things that are not on screen)
 - [ ] Sound
 - [ ] Textures

+## Limitations (as for version b3)

+- Map limited to chunks (all chunks are rendered at the same time)
+- Tileset limited to 16x16 (Hardcoded)
+- Chunks limited to 16x16 (Hardcoded)